snowman-repos/book/account_managers/README.md

 #### The Measure of Success

+At the start of your proposal or agreement you are stating the business goals - what the product is expected to achieve.
+If you want repeat work from the client then you'll need to prove than any previous work has indeed achieved its intended goals.
+Therefore towards the end of the proposal you should outline what the success measures are, or how you will have determined if goals have been achieved.

+As with gathering any feedback, these measures should be specific and carefully considered to measure the explicitly stated goals.
+It's like setting up a scientific experiment - your hypothesis is that the project is successful so what test conditions can you establish to test the hypothesis.

+- analytics
+- sales data
+- user surveys

 #### Ongoing support

 Too often, my company used to create amazing tools for clients and then send them out into the world without enough guidance.
 We’d watch our sites slowly become stale, and we’d see our strategic content overwritten with fluffy filler.